Foreword – global data protection situation

-Data residency defines in which country the organisation’s data is stored or processed.
+Data residency defines in which country an organisation’s data is stored or processed.

-Most often businesses have to operate under local regulations, which require different data types, including data about nations’ citizens or residents to be stored or processed, inside the country.
-Usually it happens due to regulatory, tax or policy reasons.
+Most often businesses have to operate under local regulations, which require different data types, including data about nations’ citizens or residents, to be stored or processed inside the country of origin.
+Usually this happens due to regulatory, tax, or policy reasons.

 Data residency becomes even more complicated due to evolving guidelines from both government and regulatory bodies, forcing companies to continuously review their internal policies for where data can be stored to comply with data residency requirements.

 Whereas data residency only concerns the presence of sensitive data inside the country of origin, data sovereignty takes things a step further.
 Data sovereignty covers data inside a nation’s borders, taking into account that any data inside that country is subject to any and all data laws applicable in that country.

 The two terms are not the same, as data residency is more general in that it only covers the location of data.
 Where an international company chooses to store and process sensitive data of customers and employees is a data residency matter, but the compliance aspect of following data regulations within any country where a company does business is data sovereignty, as it specifically concerns laws and regulations.